ElisaNguyen/tsa-explanations/README.md

 * The results will be in the subfolders created before.
 * View the results by running the notebook `experiments/adl/quantitative_analysis_adl.ipynb` and `experiments/synthetic/quantitative_analysis_syn.ipynb`.
 The evaluation of compactness is also in these notebooks.

+Unfortunately, the extracted explanation files from the original experiments are too large to provide on Github.
+If you are interested, please don't hesitate to get in contact.

 [^1]: Per tutorial of Friedemann Zenke (https://github.com/fzenke/spytorch, License: http://creativecommons.org/licenses/by/4.0/)